Postal addressDepartment of Energy and Process Engineering Norwegian University of Science and Technology 7491 Trondheim Norway

 I am a Professor of Energy and Process Engineering and director of the Industrial Ecology Program at NTNU.
 I am a member of the International Resource Panel , where I lead the Working Group on the Environmental Impacts of Products and Materials.
-I also contribute to the IPCC 5th assessment report as a lead author of the energy systems chapter.
-Further, I contributed to the Global Energy Assessment.
+I have contributed to the IPCC 5th assessment report as a lead author of the energy systems chapter and the methods annex, as well as a contributor to the Technical Summary and the Summary for Policy makers.
+Further, I have contributed to the Global Energy Assessment.
 I am a member of the editorial board of Environmental Science & Technology, the Journal of Industrial Ecology, and the Journal of Economic Structure.

 My research interests cover climate mitigation, life cycle assessment, sustainable consumption and production, trade and environment, and risk analysis.
 I am interested in understanding how activities in our society produce environmental pressures, the dynamics in our development that affect these driving forces and their resulting environmental pressures, and alternative courses of action that can reduce these pressures.
 What is the connection between human activities on the one hand and emissions and resource use on the other hand?
 What are the implications of our current development path?
 What do we need to change, both in terms of individual actions and policy frameworks, to achieve a more sustainable development?